 Eric F. Spina is Syracuse University’s Vice Chancellor and Provost.
 He was appointed Vice Chancellor and Provost in January 2007, since that time has served as the University’s chief academic officer.
 Prior to his appointment in 2007, he had spent almost 20 years at Syracuse in teaching, research and administration and a brief term as Interim Vice Chancellor and Provost.
 He had been the Douglas D. Danforth Dean of the L. C. Smith College of Engineering and Computer Science.

-Immediately following his appointment as Provost, Spina began reaching out across campus to create new collaborative relationships and synergies, which have allowed the University to more dynamically and efficiently advance its academic mission of Scholarship in Action.
+Immediately following his appointment as Provost, Spina began reaching out across campus to create new collaborative relationships and synergies, which have allowed the University to more dynamically and efficiently advance its academic mission.
 Those collaborations include a new partnership with the University’s chief financial officer to jointly oversee budget and planning, contract (research) accounting, and design and construction.
 Spina has also reached out to other academic and non-academic institutions to build new partnerships across the region, including the expansion of the University’s collaborative relationships with the SUNY College of Environmental Science and Forestry and SUNY Upstate Medical University.